Case Citation

 Why is this a key case?

-In the last decade, reports have emerged of egregious physical abuse on deportation flights, including accounts of U.S. officials using beatings, taser shocks, “body bag”-like restraint devices, shackles, and denying access to the bathroom during lengthy flights.
+In the last decade, reports of egregious physical abuse on deportation flights, including beatings, taser shocks, “body bag”-like restraint devices, shackles, and denial of access to the bathroom during lengthy flights.
+This case challenges impunity for these abusive practices.

 How is RFK Human Rights supporting?